saikrishnayadav764/Task_Management_API/README.md

 ## Usage

 The server starts at http://localhost:3000 by default.
-Once the server is running, you can access and test the defined API endpoints at this swagger documentation http://localhost:3000/api-docs/.
+Once the server is running, you can access the defined API endpoints.

+## API Documentation

+Explore the API endpoints and test them using Swagger: [Swagger Documentation](http://localhost:3000/api-docs/)

 ## API Endpoints